It’s been a year now since news of the Schism was made public. At the risk of confusing my musical references, it seems like thirty.

 Bring Muppet fans together

-The ramblings of a Muppet and Film Geek who knows a few things about books.
+The ramblings of a Melbournian Film Geek who knows a few things about books.

 Muppet Performer Steve Whitmire shares his in-depth insights and opinions on all things Muppet